Carsten Jensen

-Carsten Jensen (born 24 July 1952, Marstal, Denmark) is a Danish author and political columnist.
+Carsten Jensen (born 24 July 1952) is a Danish author and political columnist.
 He first earned recognition as a literary critic for the Copenhagen daily, Politiken.
-His novels, including I Have Seen the World Begin (1996), deal with knowledge of the world.
+His books, including I Have Seen the World Begin (1996), deal with knowledge of the world.
 For this novel he won the Danish booksellers award De Gyldne Laurbær (The Golden Laurel) in 1996.
 The year 2006 saw the publication of his novel Vi, de druknede (We, the Drowned), a chronicle about the birth of modern Denmark, seen through the history of his hometown Marstal.